 I have to give Blizzard credit for this trailer.
 While there are cinematic sections for the narration, it is otherwise jam-packed with legitimate gameplay, which is a welcome change.

 The gameplay trailer gives us a look at the three classes that have been revealed so far: the barbarian, the sorceress, and the druid.
 The angled top-down combat will look very familiar to longtime fans of the series, and it's clear Blizzard isn’t completely reinventing the wheel with Diablo 4.
 We see both solo and multiplayer fighting with lower-level fights against wolves and skeletons along with some more spectacular battles against singular foes.

 Blizzard also gives a number of shots of the characters traversing the landscape on horseback, signaling the world of Diablo 4 is much larger than any of the previous installments in the series.
 So we can expect a fair amount of travel and a wide range of environments.

-While we didn’t get a look at it in the gameplay trailer, in June, the Diablo 4 developers revealed that there will be three types of cutscenes in the final game.
+While we didn’t get a look at it in the gameplay trailer, in June of 2021, the Diablo 4 developers revealed that there will be three types of cutscenes in the final game.
 The goal is to avoid breaking player immersion.
 Speaking to any non-playable character (NPC) will cause a zoomed camera angle to focus on the NPC with a standard set of animations applied.
 Critical NPCs will get the same camera angle, but are treated to specific hand-crafted animations.
 For the most crucial points in the game, there will be real-time cinematics, but they will include the full customization of your character and Blizzard has said that these are few and far between.

 Diablo 4 story